fijoyapp/fijoy/docs/design-choices.md

 - `balance`: The displayed balance of the account, this is calculated by `amount * value * fx_rate`.

-When creating an account, we will first insert an empty account.
-Then based on the initial data provided, we will insert a transaction to record it.
+When creating an account, we will first insert an empty account with the correct `value` and `fx_rate`.
+Then based on the initial data provided, we will insert a transaction to record the initial `amount`.

 ## Transactions

 In the transaction object, there are a couple fields worth mentioning:

-- `amount`: The amount of money or share after the transaction is done.
+- `amount`: The amount of money or share this transaction added or removed
-- `amount_delta`: The amount of money or share changed in the transaction.
-- `value`: This is the new value of each unit.
+- `value`: This field is only used for investment, this is essentially the price
-- `fx_rate`: This is the new fx rate.
-- `balance`: This is the new balance of the account after the transaction.
-- `balance_delta`: This is the change in balance caused by this transaction.

-To create a transaction, we need to fetch the previous transaction in order to calculate the `amount`, `balance` and `balance_delta` fields.

-Every time we create a transaction, we will also update the snapshot (Explained later)!
+Every time we create a transaction, we will also update the account balance.

-**Important** things to keep in mind for transactions:

-- You can ONLY delete the latest transaction in a given account!
-You CANNOT delete a transaction in the middle of the account history.
-This restriction is placed to ensure a consistent history of each account.

-## Snapshot

-Snapshots are essentially data points for account balance (`account_snapshot`) and overall balance (`overall_snapshot`) over time.
-This is used to visualize the account balance and total balance by plotting it on a graph.

-For example, assume I made 2 updates to my account, 1st time at 12:23 and 2nd time at 12:46.
-The 1st time, a new snapshot row will be inserted in `account_snapshot` and `overall_snapshot`.
-The 2nd time, since it is within the same hour, we do not insert a new row, but we update the existing row.

-Every time we add or remove a transaction, we will need to update the snapshot of that given account and the total balance snapshot.

-Snapshot are grouped by hours.
-We cannot group it by days since that does not play well when different time zones are involved.